A guide about visiting Kuching is best written by a local Kuching person, and that’s why I thought I should do one like this.

 For marathon runners, the yearly Kuching Marathon is annual international running event recognized by Association of International Marathons and Distance Races (AIMS) and listed in AIMS Race Calendar.
 The marathon draws thousands of international worlwide runners to Kuching.
 For water sports enthusiast, the Sarawak Regatta is an interesting thing to check out in September as dragon boats and kayaks race each other to be crowned ‘Kind of the River’.

 Aside from the festivals and events mentioned here, smaller festivals like the Satok Festival, Padawan Festival, and Sematan Festival are also interesting festivals to check out, though these smaller festivals are similar in concept to one another.
-As we can’t list down all the festivals and events in Kuching, we hope you do roam around our website to find out more.
+As I can’t list down all the festivals and events in Kuching, we hope you do roam around this website to find out more.